chernolabs/forensIT/README.md

 ![](ped1.png)<!-- -->

+In the following code segment, several variables are defined and a simulation of minimal ensembles of genotypes is performed.

-In the next code segment, the variable testIDs is assigned the value 2, representing the test individual(s) in the simulation.
-The variable numSim is set to 100, indicating the number of simulations to perform.
-The variable numCores is assigned the value 2, specifying the number of cores to be used for computation.
-The simMinimalEnsemble() function is then called with the following parameters: ped (the pedigree), QP (the query person), testIDs (possible individuals to incorpore), freqs (the locus frequencies), and numCores.
-This function performs simulations of minimal ensembles of genotypes and returns the results in the variable simME.
+The variable testIDs is assigned the value 2, representing the test individual(s) that will be included in the simulation.

+The variable numSim is set to 100, indicating that 100 simulations will be performed.

+The variable numCores is assigned the value 2, specifying that two cores will be used for computation.

+The simMinimalEnsemble() function is then called with the parameters ped (the pedigree), QP (the query person), testIDs, freqs (the locus frequencies), and numCores.
+This function generates simulations of minimal ensembles of genotypes based on the provided pedigree and frequencies.

+The results of the simulation are stored in the variable simME, which can be further analyzed or used for subsequent calculations.

 ``` r
 testIDs <- 2